Business Administration Major: Student Designed Option (B.S.)

 Major Requirements

 A typical plan of study follows, showing the major-required courses.
 Students take 16-18 credits per semester.
 Discovery Program requirements (including the Inquiry requirement in the first two years) and elective courses are taken as well.
 Students are expected to follow this course plan.
 In the first three semesters, students cannot take more than two major courses in a single semester.
 The options have additional requirements as noted.
-For a detailed schedule/plan of study for each option, students should check with the Paul College Undergraduate Programs and Advising Office for specific recommendations.
+For an individual schedule/plan of study, students should check with the Paul College Undergraduate Programs and Advising Office for specific recommendations.

 ADMN 403Computing Essentials for Business1